Li-Ju666/Li-Ju666.github.io/_posts/2019-11-21-Subset_Sum_Problem-2019.md

 ![avatar](/img/19-11-21/01.jpg)
 To get the value of A[5, 4], as OPT shows only partly values in the matrix are visited.
 To optimize the time complexity of the algorithm, a top-down algorithm is developed: Firstly a function is defined: to get the value of a subproblem(i, j), firstly the value of A[i,j] in the matrix is visited, if it is not none (has been calculated and saved in the matrix), return A[i, j]; if not calculated yet, OPT is uded to get the value recursively, and save the result in the matrix.
 The result of the whole problem is subproblem(n, t): in the calculation, only values required to solve the whole problems are calculated and saved, while others positions keep empty.
 In this recursive way, the problem solved.

-- As long as if the problem has a valid solution or not has been solved, how can we input the solution: the chosen subset?
+- As long as if the problem has a valid solution or not has been solved, how can we return the solution: the chosen subset?